ChhavikKapoor20/kj-review-assistant/README.md

    Services); tapping it opens quick sub-options (Ring, Chain, etc.) if the customer wants to be specific.
 Multiple categories can be picked.
    One "Continue" tap.
 3. **What impressed you?** — tap any number of chips.
-A small, collapsed "＋ Add a personal note" link is folded into this same screen so there's no separate step for it.
-One "✦ Generate & Copy Review" tap finishes everything: it writes the review, copies it, and opens the Google review page — all at once.
+Right above the "✦ Generate & Copy Review" button is a short line explaining exactly what that tap will do (copy the review and open Google Reviews) — read *before* tapping, since the tab switch that follows is instant and there's no reliable moment to explain it afterwards.
+4. Tapping generate copies the review and opens Google Reviews in a new tab, both at once.
+A brief loading beat, then this tab shows a reference screen — what was copied, plus numbered steps for pasting it in.
+This screen is deliberately *not* styled as "you're done": no checkmark, no confetti — the review still needs to be pasted and posted on Google, so nothing here should feel like a finish line.
-4. A brief loading beat, then a **success screen** shows exactly what was copied, so the customer can see it and just paste it in.
-A "📋 Copy again" button is there too, in case a paste ever comes out short.
-From there they can try another wording, reopen the Google page, or start a fresh review for the next customer.
+   From here they can copy again, try another wording, reopen the Google tab, or start a fresh review for the next customer.

-That's 3 taps through the main flow (sentiment → continue → generate), down from the earlier 5-screen version.
+## Two design decisions worth knowing about

+**Why there's no "Review copied! 🎉" celebration screen.** Early versions had a checkmark, confetti, and "Review copied!" right after generating.
+That combination reads as "task complete" — and the actual task (posting to Google) isn't done yet.
+A screen that *feels* finished gives people a natural point to stop and put their phone away before they've actually pasted anything.
+So the review-copied screen intentionally looks like a mid-step reference (an arrow icon, "paste it into Google Reviews" as the heading), not a reward.

+**Why the review never says "my wife", "my husband", "my daughter", etc.** Earlier sentence variety included lines like "my mother suggested…" or "my husband and I chose…" for more natural-sounding variety.
+The problem: the app has no idea whether the customer is male, female, married, has children, or has living parents — so any of those assume something we have no basis for.
+If a detail like that is wrong, it's the one thing in the review the customer notices immediately (since they're reading it as if it were their own words), and it undermines trust in the rest of the text too.
+Every sentence pool now sticks to "I", "We", "My family", or "Recently" as the subject — natural, varied, and true for literally any customer.

+There's also no "personal note" field anymore.
+Since this app is a combination of pre-written sentence arrays rather than an AI model, it can't intelligently weave in freeform text the way a generative model could — it could only awkwardly append whatever was typed.
+Removing it keeps every part of the output equally reliable.

 ---